Personnel - Employment

 Date Revised: 10-1-2019

 Summary: Establishes policies and procedures regarding compensation for County Extension Agents.

 All compensation policies must be consistent with state and federal legislation, University policies and procedures, and principles of sound fiscal management.

 The University of Arkansas System Division of Agriculture Cooperative Extension Service is committed to providing equal opportunity in employment and in educational programs, activities, and services on a non-discriminatory basis and without regard to race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status.
 Moreover, the institution pledges to detect and eliminate any elements of discrimination which may be found to exist.

 Factors Related to Salary Determination

-• Performance – The primary consideration for salary adjustments is performance.
+Performance – The primary consideration for salary adjustments is performance.
 Both the current level of performance and growth in performance are considered.
-Refer to C.E.S.P.
-1 -63, Annual Performance Evaluation – County Extension Agents, for additional information on agent performance evaluation procedures.
+Refer to CESP 1 - 69, Guidelines for Appointment and Promotion of County Extension Agents and Staff Chairs, for additional information on agent performance evaluation procedures.

-• Rank – Agents will be assigned to a rank at the time of employment and may have up to two in-rank promotional opportunities during their careers.
+Rank – Agents will be generally be appointed to a rank of County Extension Agent I at the time of employment and may have up to three in-rank promotional opportunities during their careers.

 Salary at Appointment